domcyrus/domcyrus.github.io/_posts/2025-01-18-pktap-vs-ebpf-network-process-identification.md

 ## Implementation Notes

-For `RustNet`, I ended up using libbpf instead of Rust's aya framework specifically to avoid the rust nightly toolchain dependency.
-While aya offers more idiomatic Rust, libbpf's stability and broader compatibility made it the better choice for this project.
+For `RustNet`, I ended up using libbpf instead of Rust's aya framework in order to avoid the rust nightly toolchain dependency.
+While aya offers more idiomatic Rust, libbpf's stability and broad compatibility made it the better choice for this project.

 The contrast really highlights different OS design philosophies: macOS provides high-level, purpose-built APIs versus Linux offering low-level primitives that can be composed into powerful solutions—albeit with significantly more complexity.
-Whether this pattern extends beyond networking APIs is an interesting question.
+I don't know whether this pattern extends beyond networking APIs.

 Both approaches solve the same problem effectively, but the developer experience couldn't be more different.
 I wonder if Linux could benefit from higher-level networking APIs like PKTAP, though perhaps that's antithetical to the Unix philosophy of composable tools.